Skip to content

 Here is something many people overlook: the cost is rarely the time spent reading the notification itself.
 It is the mental gear-change afterwards.
 Your brain does not simply pick up where it left off.
 It wanders, reorients, and slowly rebuilds concentration.
 Many people find this process feels invisible — yet it quietly erodes hours each week.
 It can help to think of each unnecessary ping not as a message, but as a small withdrawal from your daily productive capacity.
 Even modest reductions in notification volume can add up to a surprisingly meaningful reclaim of focused time.

 One approach many people take is silencing their phone without actually disabling notifications — meaning the backlog still demands attention in one large batch later.
-This is worth considering carefully, as batch-checking can trigger its own pattern of distraction.
+This is may also matter, as batch-checking can trigger its own pattern of distraction.
 The goal is fewer interruptions overall, not just delayed ones.

 Quick example